nerdiejack/WebAppForTravel/README.md

 ## Acknowledgments

-- Google Maps JavaScript API
+- Google Maps Platform for the mapping functionality
-- Vue.js team
-- FastAPI team
+- Bootstrap team for the UI components
-- Bootstrap team
+- Vue.js team for the frontend framework
-- MongoDB team
+- MongoDB team for the database solution
-- Docker community